DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 ## Introduction

-[Django-CRM](https://github.com/DjangoCRM/django-crm/) (Customer Relationship Management) is an open source web application.
+[Django-CRM](https://github.com/DjangoCRM/django-crm/) (client relationship software) is an open source web application.
 It is based on the [Django Admin site](https://docs.djangoproject.com/en/dev/ref/contrib/admin/) and is written in the [Python](https://www.python.org/) programming language.

 The CRM project consists of the following main applications:

-- TASKS;
+- TASKS
-- CRM;
+- CRM
-- ANALYTICS;
+- ANALYTICS
-- MASS MAIL.
+- MASS MAIL

-The TASKS application does not require complicated CRM configuration and allows users to work with the following objects:
+The TASKS application does not require complicated CRM configuration and allows teams to work with the following objects:

+- Memos (office memo)
+- Tasks / subtasks
-- Memos;
+- Projects

+Each instance of these objects also contains:

-- Tasks;
+- Chat
-- Projects;
+- Tags
-- Chat;
+- Remainders
-- Tags.
+- Files

+Notifications within CRM and to Email are also available.
-Access to this application is available to all CRM users.
+All CRM users have access to this application by default.

 Access to the rest of the applications is only available to users with the appropriate roles, such as sales managers, company executives, etc.